-Washington, DC – Today, the Future of Privacy Forum (FPF) and the National Automobile Dealers Association (NADA) released a first-of-its kind consumer guide, Personal Data In Your Car.
-The Guide will help consumers understand the kind of personal information collected by the latest generation of vehicles, which use data to further safety, infotainment, and customer experience.
+The Future of Privacy Forum (FPF) and the National Automobile Dealers Association (NADA) released a first-of-its kind consumer guide, Personal Data In Your Car.
+The Guide will help consumers understand the kind of personal information collected by the latest generation of vehicles, which use data to further safety, infotainment and customer experience.
 The Guide will be made available to consumers by FPF, NADA, automakers, and dealers in order to explain the kinds of information that may be collected, the guidelines that govern how it is collected and used, and the options consumers may have.
-Copies of the Guide are being distributed by NADA and Ford Direct at the 2017 NADA Convention & Expo in New Orleans.

 As vehicles become more connected, it will be increasingly important to communicate with consumers how their information is collected and shared.
 For further information about technology in the car, consumers should contact their local dealer and review their vehicle’s owner’s manual.

-The Guide launched at the Washington Auto Show on January 26th.
+The Guide launched at the Washington, DC Auto Show on January 26th.
+Watch the launch below.